 Substantially all of our customers are engaged in the energy industry.
 This concentration of customers may impact our overall exposure to credit risk, either positively or negatively, in that customers may be similarly affected by changes in economic and industry conditions.
 We perform on-going credit evaluations of our customers and do not generally require collateral in support of our trade receivables.
 We maintain allowances for potential credit losses.
 International sales also present various risks, including risks of war, civil disturbances and governmental activities that may limit or disrupt markets, restrict the movement of funds, or result in the deprivation of contract rights or the taking of property without fair consideration.
-Most of our international sales are to large international oil companies and these sales have resulted in a concentration of receivables from certain national oil companies.
+Most of our international sales are to large international or national oil companies and these sales have resulted in a concentration of receivables from certain national oil companies.
 As of December 31, 2018, the Eastern Hemisphere accounted for 55% of our net outstanding accounts receivables and the Western Hemisphere accounted for 45% of our net outstanding accounts receivables.
-As of December 31, 2018, our net outstanding accounts receivables.
-As of December 31, 2018, our net outstanding accounts receivables.
-As of December 31, 2018, our net outstanding accounts receivables.
-As of December 31, 2018, our net outstanding accounts receivables.
-As of December 31, 2018, our net outstanding accounts receivables.
-As of December 31, 2018, our net outstanding accounts receivables.
-As of December 31, 2018, our net outstanding accounts receivables.
-As of December 31, 2018, our net outstanding accounts receivables.
-As of December 31, 2018, our net outstanding accounts receivables.
-As of December 31, 2018, our net outstanding accounts receivables.
-As of December 31, 2018, our net outstanding accounts receivables.
+As of December 31, 2018, our net outstanding accounts receivable in the U.S. accounted for 18% of our balance and Mexico accounted for 10% of our balance.
+No other country accounted for more than 10% of our net outstanding accounts receivables balance.
 During 2018, 2017 and 2016, no individual customer accounted for more than 10% of our consolidated revenues.